Dental Crowns In Aurora, Wheat Ridge, Denver and Lakewood, Colorado

-Crowns are used when teeth become severely cracked, chipped, decayed, or damaged.
+Crowns are used when teeth become severely cracked, chipped, decayed or damaged.
 They are usually employed in order to stop future damage.
 They may also be placed for cosmetic purposes such as changing the shape of a chipped tooth or whitening teeth that are very discolored due to staining.
-Crowns are used with dental implants and are needed after a root canal to prevent tooth fracture.
+Dental crowns are used with dental implants and are needed after a root canal to prevent tooth fracture.

-Crowns are shaped like natural teeth and depending on where in the mouth a crown is required you can choose tooth-colored, stainless steel or gold material.
+Crowns are shaped like natural teeth and, depending on where in the mouth a dental crown is required, you can choose tooth-colored, stainless steel or gold material.
 Since teeth that have become damaged or have decayed can change in size and shape, their function can be negatively affected in several different ways.
-One very simple solution is to have dental crowns placed over the top of the teeth to enhance their appearance, help them function better, and stop the future spread of any already present decay or infection.
+One very simple solution is to have dental crowns placed over the top of the teeth to enhance their appearance, help them function better and stop the future spread of any already present decay or infection.
 Dental crowns provide these and a number of other benefits for the patient.

 Stainless steel crowns are the type of crown most often used on baby teeth and are best for molars that do a lot of chewing and grinding.
 Sometimes, baby teeth decay extensively due to lack of hygiene.
 When this happens, the tooth can often be saved by removing the decay, building up the tooth and putting a stainless steel crown on top.
 As parents know, damaged teeth can occur very frequently with rambunctious children.
 Kids who have severely cracked or chipped teeth might experience sensitivity or extreme pain while chewing.
 Crowns can be used to protect your child’s teeth when the enamel has become cracked or chipped.
 They also will help stop the future loss of teeth by protecting them from more damage.